List of Curb Your Enthusiasm guest stars: Season 5 (2005)

 In season five, Larry's friend Richard Lewis gets very ill and requires a kidney transplant.
 Larry is a match, but he spends the season looking for other sources of a kidney for Lewis.
 Also in season five, Larry suspects he may be adopted and embarks on a search to find his biological parents.
 Celebrities playing themselves this season include Kevin Nealon and George Lopez, as well as professional golfer Gary Player.
-The episode "The Smoking Jacket" is partly set in the Playboy Mansion, and Playboy founder Hugh Hefner appears.
+The episode "The Smoking Jacket" is partly set at the Playboy Mansion, and Playboy founder Hugh Hefner appears.
 A special segment in the season finale features Dustin Hoffman and Sacha Baron Cohen as Larry's "guides".